How to convert HTML to image using wkhtmltoimage and Python

 Conclusion

-For a more robust commercial solution, Nutrient offers an HTML-to-image API that can be integrated into your workflow or application.
-Create an account to unlock 200 free credits per month.
+For a commercially supported alternative, Nutrient offers an HTML-to-image API that can be integrated into your workflow or application.
+You can also use it alongside our HTML-to-PDF conversion tools in JavaScript and other languages.
+Create an account to unlock 50 free credits per month.

 FAQ